 The main challenges facing the IoT industry currently relate to both data security and data storage.

 Most people will be familiar with the European Union’s General Data Protection Regulation (GDPR) that came into effect as of the 25th of May 2018, which is arguably the world’s most stringent regulation around how data is stored and protected in the modern age.

-This challenge is compounded when taking into account that some existing hardware is either out of date or no longer updated, which leaves it vulnerable to attacks.
+This challenge is compounded when taking into account that some existing hardware is either out of date or no longer updated, which leaves it vulnerable to cyber-attacks.

 What are the biggest challenges for IoT adoption?

-In the U.K, the most relevant regulation in the IoT industry would be the Code of Practice for consumer IoT security, which the UK government published on the 14th of October 2018, however, this is still new and the first of its kind, so will no doubt be updated and changed going forward as the industry and its threats adapt.
+In the U.K, the most relevant regulation in the IoT industry would be the Code of Practice for consumer IoT security, which the U.K. government published on the 14th of October 2018, however, this is still new and the first of its kind, so will no doubt be updated and changed going forward as the industry and its threats adapt.

 At the core of the IoT concept, all devices must be able to connect and communicate with each other for data to be transferred.

-Perhaps at no surprise, devices and applications that rely on the ability to communicate with each other constantly in order to work effectively tend to use a lot of data at once, leading to bandwidth constraints for those using many devices at once.
+Perhaps at no surprise, devices and applications that rely on the ability to communicate with each other constantly to work effectively tend to use a lot of data at once, leading to bandwidth constraints for those using many devices at once.

 For the IoT industry, this is a continuously evolving challenge as it relies on the ability to actively combat security threats and reassure the general consumer market that the devices are both safe to use and secure to hold vast quantities of sensitive data.

 What are the biggest opportunities for IoT adoption?

-The IoT application possibilities for business are endless.
-Many businesses tend to operate on small margins, meaning achieving efficiencies and automation in operations is critical and can make a significant difference.
-Another key consideration for a business is the access to and analysis of big data that is driven by the users of IoT devices, something that is a challenge to value but essential for business.
-Many aspects of businesses have already changed as a result of IoT innovations, including stock management, data collection and interpretation and production automation, but there is still substantial room for growth in this area.
+Another key consideration for a business is the access to and analysis of big data that is driven by the users of IoT devices, something that is a challenge to place value on but is essential for any business.

-Enablement Platforms and Cloud Computing
+Enablement Platforms and Cloud Computing Opportunities

 Cloud computing and IoT simply go hand in hand.
-As many big names in tech devote their resources to data storage and growing the industry of cloud computing, many of these big names have also reached out to seek technical alliances between one another to further the growth of cloud computing but also in an attempt to streamline the capabilities and adoption of smarter mobile devices.
+As many big names in tech devote their resources to data storage and growing the industry of cloud computing, many have also sought to build technical alliances between one another to further the growth of cloud services, whilst attempting to streamline the capabilities and adoption of smarter mobile devices.

 A worthy factor in the growth of the IoT industry relates to the power and innovation of enablement platforms.
-An IoT application platform is essentially a platform-as-a-service which is supposed to enable a developer to deploy an IoT application quickly and with ease, removing the worry surrounding scaling issues.
+An IoT application platform is essentially a platform-as-a-service that allows a developer to deploy an IoT application quickly and easily, removing concerns surrounding scaling issues.

 Arguably one of the most important factors for mass adoption is reliability, after all, who wants to use a device that relies on connecting to the internet if the communication is constantly being interrupted?

 What problems are solved using IoT?